 Some of the factors that may help reduce or prevent someone with dementia from needing a higher level of care include how long they have been attending an adult day center and how frequently, stated Dabelko-Schoeny.

-The following questions may help ensure that you find the best-fit memory care day center:
+The following questions may help ensure that you find the best-fit memory care day center for the elderly with dementia:

-Regulations of adult day centers are not federally standardized, so licensing and certifications can vary from state to state.
+Regulations of adult day centers are not federally standardized, so licensing and certifications can vary between states.
 Dabelko-Schoeny recommends asking if the center is a member of any adult day service professional trade associations, such as NADSA or LeadingAge.
 This would indicate that the center is more likely to maintain best practices, according to Dabelko-Schoeny.

 One more thing to consider when searching for a memory care day center — make sure you are realistic about your loved one’s needs and abilities, explained Granato.
 As a caregiver, getting support is important, but taking the time to find the right memory care day center will help both you and your loved one.

-Are you a caregiver considering an adult day center for your loved one?
-A Place for Mom’s local, experienced Senior Living Advisors can help you find adult day center options to accommodate a holistic approach to memory care and match your lifestyle needs – all at no cost to you.
+Are you a caregiver considering adult day care for dementia for a loved one?
+A Place for Mom’s local, experienced Senior Living Advisors can help you find dementia day care options to accommodate a holistic approach to memory care and match your lifestyle needs – all at no cost to you.

 National Adult Day Services Association.
 About adult day services.